How To Buy Land In Japan: What To Know To Build Your Home

 Once you have your property in Japan, you must register with the local government to notify them that you are the land's new owner.

-• Register the property: You must register your property with the Japanese government to notify them that you are the new owner.
-This process is to prove ownership and protect your property rights.
+• Register the property: This process is to prove ownership and protect your property rights.

-• Insurance: While there is no obligation to take insurance when you own land or property in Japan, it's better to be prepared in case of natural disasters.
-As such, the top insurance people take for their property is fire and earthquake insurance.
+• Insurance: While there’s no legal requirement to purchase insurance when owning land or property in Japan, it’s wise to be prepared for natural disasters.
+As such, the most commonly chosen types of property insurance are fire and earthquake coverage.

-• Keep track of legal requirements: You'll receive any important notices and tax obligations you have, such as Fixed Asset Tax and City Planning Tax.
+• Keep track of legal requirements: Important notices and tax obligations, such as Fixed Asset Tax and City Planning Tax, will be sent by postal mail to your property.

-If you want to turn your land property into an Airbnb location, you'll have to apply for a minpaku license and a private lodging business certificate.
-But if you plan to make it into your vacation home, be aware of your visa status and how long you are legally allowed to stay in Japan.
+If you want to turn your land into an Airbnb location, you'll have to apply for a minpaku license and a private lodging business certificate.
+If you plan to make it into your vacation home, be aware of your visa status and how long you are legally allowed to stay in Japan.

-MailMate’s Akiya Service lets you know that all important documents, mail, and property communication are handled efficiently.
+MailMate's property management services ensure that all important documents, mail, and property-related communications are handled efficiently on your behalf.

 Virtual mailbox